blynkkk/blynkkk.github.io/BlynkMainOperations.md

 [Represent physical button state via Button widget with polling](https://github.com/blynkkk/blynk-library/blob/master/examples/More/Sync/SyncPhysicalButton/SyncPhysicalButton.ino)

 ## Control of multiple devices
-Latest Blynk Android app version has support of multiple devices.
+Blynk app has support of multiple devices.
 That means you can assign any widget to specific device with own auth token.
 For example - you may have button on V1 that controls wi-fi bulb A and another button on V1 that controls wi-fi bulb B. In order to do this you need more than 1 device within your project.
 To achieve this please go to project settings and click on "Devices" section :